LinusSee/webcomponents-sample/README.md

 <br>
 These are the goals I want to realize in this component:
 - [x] Goal 3: It takes a user as an input
-- [x] Goal 4: It outputs an event to to the parent component.
+- [x] Goal 4: It outputs an event to the parent component.
 This event contains a new username and email to "overwrite"/replace the old values
 - [x] Goal 6: It is statically included in the parent component, e.g. via the angular.json file
 - [ ] Goal 9: It includes dummy data to use if the component is used in developement (e.g. via `ng serve`) and not included in another app